handsontable/handsontable/docs/content/guides/rows/row-sorting.md

         },
       ]}
       columnSorting={{
-        // at initialization, sort data by column 1, in descending order
+        // at initialization, sort the data by the 'Brand' column, in descending order
         initialConfig: {
           column: 1,
           sortOrder: 'desc',